ryusterakiba/ryusterakiba.github.io/_pages/research.md

 <p align='justify'>

 Another interesting aspect of some Ocean Worlds (e.g. Europa and Enceladus) is the potential presence of hydrothermal activity at the interface between the ocean and rocky mantle.
 Hydrothermal circulation can transport energy and material into the ocean and may be an important habitable environment on these icy satellites.
 We do not have the means yet to directly observe these seafloors, however, we have great analogues here on Earth.

-I'm very interested in this intersection of oceanography and planetary science.
+On Earth, hydrothermal circulation accounts for a large part of the overall heat flux of the planet.
+Although perhaps not as obvious as the high temperature hydrothermal vents at mid ocean ridges that produce black smokers, low temperature circulation on ridge flanks is very important.
+Investigation and modeling of a low temperature hydrothermal system on the Cocos Plate will tell us more.
 </p>

 ## <center>Papers</center>